OneGov/onegov-cloud/src/onegov.election_day/docs/format_election_en.md

 ### Temporary results

+Municipalities are deemed not to have been counted yet if one of the following two conditions apply:
+- `counted = false`
-Not yet completely counted municipalities are not included in the files.
+- the municipality is not included in the results

 If the status is
 - `interim`, the whole election is considered not yet completed
 - `final`, the whole election is considered completed
-- `unknown`, the whole vote is considered completed, if `election_counted_entities` and `election_total_entities` match
+- `unknown`, the whole election is considered completed, if all (expected) municipalities are counted

 ### Template